Skip to main content

 Voluntary Manslaughter Sentencing Procedures

 The sentencing procedure depends on the rules of the jurisdiction holding the trial.
-A hearing is held for the prosecution and defense to present aggravating and mitigating factors for the court's consideration.
-After the hearing, the court will consider all the factors present in the case, determine the sentence, and announce it in court.
+The prosecution and defense hold a hearing to present aggravating and mitigating factors for the court’s consideration.
+After the hearing, the court considers all the factors present in the case, determines the sentence, and announces it in court.

 Note that some state laws present one sentence for all offenders.
 Meanwhile, other states have a range of possible penalties that the court can impose on the perpetrator of the crime.